 - 1 ½ teaspoons salt

-Using dough scraper, divide dough into 8-10 equal parts.
+- Using dough scraper, divide dough into 8-10 equal parts.
 Shape each piece into a ball, taking care to not completely deflate the dough.
-Place the buns on 3 inches apart on the baking sheet.
-Cover with a kitchen towel and let rise in a warm place for 1 to 2 hours.
+Place the buns 3 inches apart on the baking sheet.
+Cover with a kitchen towel and let rise in a warm place (at least 70 degrees) for 1 to 2 hours.

-20 minutes before you are ready to bake, arrange the racks in the oven to have one rack on the middle level and one on the bottom level.
-Fill a 9×13 inch baking pan with water and place it on the bottom rack.
+- 20 minutes before you are ready to bake, arrange the racks in the oven to have one rack on the middle level and one on the bottom level.
+Fill a 9x13 inch baking pan with water and place it on the bottom rack.
 Preheat the oven to 400ºF.

-Whisk the remaining egg and brush it on each roll right before putting them in the oven.
+- Whisk the remaining egg and brush each roll with egg wash right before putting them in the oven.